Ndman99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that Display the last 10 lines of /etc/passwd
+Script the Display the first 10 lines of /etc/passwd